Stress & Anxiety in Dogs - AniForte UK

 Some of the most common dog anxiety problems are:

-• Noise anxiety – A dog becomes fearful when exposed to loud or unusual noises like thunderstorms or bonfire night.
+• Noise anxiety – A dog becomes fearful when exposed to loud or unusual noises like thunderstorms or fireworks night.
 The noise level of some fireworks is similar in decibels to that of a jet engine (over 150 decibels).

 • Separation anxiety – A dog gets anxious when left alone.
 In these situations, some pets tend to be extremely destructive while their owners are away.
 They may also bark and defecate or urinate in the house.
-Chewing up furniture, walls, shoes, garbage, and anything else in sight.
+Chewing up furniture, walls, shoes, rubbish, and anything else in sight.
 Some dogs will react in the opposite way, they stop eating and act depressed.

 • Situational anxiety - A change in routine, new location, unfamiliar smells or sounds, a new family member, or change in family circumstances can all cause your dog to have a lot of stress and anxiety.